eurvin/proof_of_life/packages/docs/docs/intro.md

 # Proof of Life Intro & How-to

 Thank you for your interest in **Proof of Life**.
-The fun yet practial _Proof of Life_ dApp is designed for parents & guardians of late teen / early 20s children that live away from home.
+The fun yet practical _Proof of Life_ dApp is designed for parents & guardians of late teen / early 20s children that live away from home.
 These young adults may not yet be fully financially independent (e.g. in 3rd level education or travelling) so they may require money transfers